What is a Probability Forecast?

 Fig. 2: The tercile probabilities at a point on a WCS probability forecast temperature map

 A forecast framed in terms of probabilities may be difficult for people to interpret as the forecast information includes many possible outcomes.
-However, the various probabilities do provide a convenient input into a numerical contingency model.
+However, the various probabilities provide a convenient input into a numerical contingency model.
 In other words, a probability forecast allows a user to estimate the risk of different outcomes.

 New call-to-action